-- ROM exercises for stiff areas.
+- Range of motion (ROM) exercises for stiff areas

-- Lower back exercises.
+- Lower back exercises

-- Pelvic tilt.
+- Pelvic tilt

-- Isometric abdominal exercises.
+- Isometric abdominal exercises

-- Low back pain.
+- Low back pain

 Dr. Stephanie Shieh, PharmD was born in Kentucky and raised in Southern Los Angeles.
 She attended the Western University of Health Sciences and has been a practicing pharmacist for 7 years.
 The most rewarding part of her job is seeing her patients happy – whether it’s helping them understand their medication, catching a drug interaction, or being able to communicate with their doctor to improve their therapy.
 She is currently precepting students from Marshall B. Ketchum University.
 In her free time, she enjoys spending quality time with her husband and 2 daughters.
 They love playing outside, doing arts and crafts, and having family dinner.